Memoirs with Metta

 Interestingly my trip to the Isle of Wight in 1970 coincided - just a few weeks later - with what

-would be the biggest (in terms of attendance) Pop / Rock festival of the Era when possibly a
+would be the biggest (in terms of attendance) Pop / Rock festival of the Era when over half a

 million people descended on the Isle of Wight Festival.
 This was headlined by the guitar player